-- dwellings and other buildings straight-line allocation over the useful life of the property as estimated by the valuer. - vehicles, plant, furniture and equipment a percentage of the value of each class of assets in the Balance Sheet, as advised by a suitably qualified officer. - infrastructure straight-line allocation over 25 years.
+• Dwellings and other buildings - straight-line allocation over the useful life of the property as estimated by the valuer

+- Vehicles, plant, furniture and equipment a percentage of the value of each class of assets in the Balance Sheet, as advised by a suitably qualified officer - Infrastructure straight-line allocation over 25 years

-Where an item of property, plant and equipment asset has major components whose cost is significant in relation to the total cost of the item, the components are depreciated separately.
+Where an item of property, plant and equipment asset has major components whose cost is significant in relation to the total cost of the item, the components are depreciated separately if they have different economic useful lives.
 The minimum value for separate components has been set at £100k as it is believed that anything below this would result in a trivial impact on the Council's accounts.
 However, the major components of land and buildings have already been separated for many years, with no depreciation being applied to the land element.